zzag/plasma5-wallpapers-dynamic/README.md

 # Dynamic Wallpaper Engine

-**NOTE**: The master branch contains the next major version of this plugin, which doesn't use the HEIF file format and it's still in development.
+**NOTE**: The master branch contains the next major version of this plugin, which uses the AVIF file format instead of HEIF and it's still in development.
 If you want to build this plugin from source code, checkout 3.3.9 tag!

 A wallpaper plugin for KDE Plasma that continuously updates the desktop background based on the current time in your location.